UWM-Libraries/lc-git/_episodes/05-github-pages.md

 - "What is GitHub Pages?"
 - "How can I use GitHub Pages to collaborate and share my work?"
 objectives:
-- "create a GitHub Pages branch and push a file to it"
+- "Set up GitHub Pages in a repository and view the resulting website"
-- "with a partner, experiment with collaborating on a GitHub Pages website"
+- "Experiment with contributing to a GitHub Pages website"
-- "apply the workflow between local and remote repositories to collaborate on a website"
 keypoints:
 - "GitHub Pages offer an automated way to create a website that is version controlled and accessible for collaboration"
 - "Collaborating on a GitHub Pages website uses the same Git/GitHub workflow you learned for collaborating via a GitHub repository"